-But if you prefer to use a shaving soap and would want something other than your hands to lather then this is a great tool to have.
+But if you prefer to use shaving soap and would want something other than your hands to lather, then this is a great tool to have.

 Men who use shaving soaps will benefit most from a shaving bowl because it’s deep and wide.
 You can use it to soak shaving soaps with.